idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 > <span class="bbq">/Acts 4:13 Now when they saw the boldness of Peter and John, and had perceived that they were unlearned and ignorant men, they marveled.
 They recognized that they had been with Jesus./</span>

-It's argued that both DiLoved and Lazarus ate next to Jesus.
+It's argued that both DiscipleLoved and Lazarus ate next to Jesus.
 So, too, might a top disciple like John.

 It's argued that after Lazarus was raised, he might switch to following Jesus around.
 But so might a known top-three student be following Jesus around.